 Delhi is known as one of the most vibrant cities in India.
 With the rich cultural heritage, Delhi flaunts a multi-cultural landscape in India.
 Being considered as one of the cosmopolitan cities in the world, Delhi is basically a good blend of traditional and modern lifestyle.
 The city literally celebrates diversity at its best.
 But the question here is,“Do we really know our own City”?
 I have serious doubts.
 We know the city from the pages of our history books.
 It is important to come out of the pages and explore our very own Delhi.
-Being a traveller myself, I was unaware of many things about Delhi’s rich history until I took the rickshaw ride with India City Walks last month.
+Being a traveler myself, I was unaware of many things about Delhi and its rich history until I took the rickshaw ride with India City Walks last month.

 It was like revisiting history by exploring those narrow alleys that tell a thousand stories.
 I started my rickshaw ride with one of the city experts from Jama Mosque.

 The advantage of exploring the city with an expert is that you are not only stepping in those corners, but you become enriched by end of the day.
 The history behind the monuments, the war stories, causes, and also the science behind those magnificent historical structures not only makes you wonder about your own country but also contribute immensely in making you a responsible traveller.
 The best thing about this customized rickshaw ride is the services it provides during your ride.
 It not only takes you to every nook and corner of the city, but also provides you authentic information along with access to rare places.